Iteo/theme_tailor/packages/theme_tailor/README.md

 Use "@tailor" and "@Tailor" annotations if you may need additional extensions on ThemeData or ThemeContext.

 Use "@tailorComponent" or "@TailorComponent" if you intend to nest the theme extension class and do not need additional extensions.
-Use this annotation for generated themes to allow generator to recognize the type correctly.
+Use this annotation for generated themes to allow the generator to recognize the type correctly.

 ```dart
 /// Use generated "ChatComponentsTheme" in ThemeData